 THE MOUNTAINS OF VENICE

 The Dolomites are the most magical mountains in the world.
-They are haunting and enchanting, bizarre and even disquieting.
-They almost seem alive.
-Which they were.
-They can look like ruins of mountains...skeletons of mountains...ghosts of mountains.
+They are haunting and enchanting, at times eerie, bizarre and even disquieting.
+At dawn and dusk they glow rose, red, and orange as if on fire, and look unreal, surreal.
+They almost look alive.
+(Which they were!)
+They can appear like ruins of mountains...skeletons of mountains...ghosts of mountains.

 Yet in spite of their fame, there’s a lot of misinformation and confusion about the Dolomites, starting with the simple matter of exactly what and where are they are!
 Magazine articles, guidebooks, websites, and travel shows are responsible for perpetuating these , even on the part of Italians themselves!